Foreign Languages - French

 Implementation

-In Foreign Languages, we implement an inclusive curriculum that meets the needs of all pupils including those with special educational needs and the more able.
+In Foreign Languages, we implement an inclusive curriculum that meets the needs of all pupils including those with special educational needs and the more able; The curriculum is progressive and based on the needs of our children.

 At the beginning of each unit, children share their prior knowledge, which informs planning and teaching.
 A series of stimulating lessons are planned, with clear knowledge and skills -based learning objectives and subject-specific vocabulary.
-End of unit assessment tasks are used to demonstrate progress, knowledge and understanding.

 Impact